raspberrypi/documentation/raspbian/applications/camera.md

 - `Error : raspistill/raspivid` not found.
 This probably means your update/upgrade failed in some way.
 Try it again.

 - `Error : ENOMEM displayed`.
-Camera is not starting up.
+The Camera Module is not starting up.
 Check all connections again.

 - `Error : ENOSPC displayed`.
-Camera is probably running out of GPU memory.
+The Camera Module is probably running out of GPU memory.
 Check `config.txt` in the /boot/ folder.
 The gpu_mem option should be at least 128.
 Alternatively, use the Memory Split option in the Advanced section of `raspi-config` to set this.

 - If after all the above the camera is still not working, you may need to upgrade the firmware on the Raspberry Pi.
 Use the following command to get the very latest (but experimental) firmware.